jaythomasv29/pomodoro-timer-v1/README.md

 Using `setInterval` with React functional components requires a custom hook.

-We have provided a custom [`useInterval`](./src/useInterval/index.js) hook for you to use that is already setup to start and stop with the play/pause buttons

-You may not have learned about hooks yet, but don't worry, this function works exactly like `setInterval` except you don't use `clearInterval` to stop it.

 As it is currently configured, the `useInterval` will execute the code in the callback every second, unless `isTimerRunning` is set to false.
 This should be sufficient to implement the pomodoro timer.

 ## Playing Audio alarm

-Use the following code to play an alarm when the time expires.
-There are sample mp3 files located in the `public` directory that you can use, use any mp3 you like..
 ```javascript
 new Audio(`${process.env.PUBLIC_URL}/alarm/submarine-dive-horn.mp3`).play();
 ```